-Worksheet: Rapid Changes to Earth's Surface: Volcanoes, Floods, Landslides, and Earthquakes
+Worksheet: Changes to Earth's Surface: Volcanoes, Earthquakes, Landslides, and Floods

-In this worksheet, we will practice recognizing the processes that cause changes to the Earth's surface.
+In this worksheet, we will practice identifying, classifying, and describing quick changes to Earth’s surface.

 Where do most earthquakes happen?